Whenever you play Match Poker Online™, the app will track two important aspects of your play style: your VEP and your PFR.

 VEP – Voluntarily Entered the Pot – is the percentage of hands you choose to play without being forced to (i.e., by being in the blinds).
 Every hand in which you voluntarily put money into the pot (whether raising, calling a raise or just limping in) your VEP goes up by one.
 So, if you play 100 hands and voluntarily get involved in 40 of them, your VEP would be 40 (meaning 40%).

-PFR – PreFlop Raise – shows how often you come into the pot, pre-flop, with a raise.
+PFR – PreFlop Raise – shows the percentage of times that, when you enter the pot, you do so with a raise.
 If you came in with a raise in 18% of the hands you entered, your PFR would be 18.

 WHAT YOUR VEP AND PFR NUMBERS SAY